torrent-file-editor/torrent-file-editor/README.md

 **Windows important note**

 Only Qt4 version for a while.
-I use Fedora 22 MinGW to build Windows version.
-Furthemore I build portable static version.
-Any another build way not tested and may will not work.
-It is in my TODO list.
+I use Fedora 22 MinGW to build Windows versions.
+Furthermore I build portable static versions.
+Any other build way is not tested and may not work.
+It is on my TODO list.

-Fedora hasn't MinGW QJSON package.
-Need to build own version.
-It is
+Fedora hasn't a MinGW QJSON package.
+You need to build your own version.
-easy:
+It is easy:

     wget https://github.com/flavio/qjson/archive/master.tar.gz -O qjson-master.tar.gz
     tar zxf qjson-master.tar.gz